-Clinical and educational training is provided for psychotherapists of all theoretical backgrounds and varying levels of experience who are looking to integrate therapeutic tools during psychotherapy sessions.
+Clinical training and supervision are provided for psychotherapists of all theoretical backgrounds and varying levels of experience who are looking to integrate therapeutic tools during psychotherapy sessions.

 Learn effective ways to facilitate powerful change with your patients through both experiential practice and theoretical application.